AndreRijo/potionDB/README.md

 #### Across multiple devices

 First and foremost, open the configuration files in [configs/cluster/normal](configs/cluster/normal).
-In each configuration file, modify the line "remoteRabbitMQAddresses =" to include the IP addresses of each node except the self, appended with ":5672".
+In each configuration file, modify the line "remoteRabbitMQAddresses =" to include the IP addresses of each device except the self, appended with ":5672".

 For example, if running three servers with addresses 192.168.10.1, 192.168.10.2, 192.168.10.3:
 ```